slightknack/slightknack.dev/content/gallery/ten.md

 > Dr. Hart has done a lot of cool photomicrographic work; I highly recommend you [check out his website](http://www.hart3d.com/pages/gallery-content/index.html), where he catalogs a lot of his work in detail.

-Bridging the gap between the large and the miniscule are a series of bubbles that progressively transform into microdroplets of oil on water.
+Bridging the gap between the large and the minuscule are a series of bubbles that progressively transform into micro-droplets of oil on water.
 This was a large and fun project to work on, and I learned a lot throughout the planning and execution of this piece.
 Here's a quick behind-the-scenes of the painting process:

 ![Work in progress painting on the right, watercolors, tape, and other materials on the left](/content/ten-wip.jpg)